MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-extensible-property.md

 # Extensible Property
 > **Version**: _Available from runtime version 7.0._

-Sets whether the object can be extended.
+Sets whether the report can be extended.

 ## Applies to
+-   Report
 -   Enum Type
 -   Table
 -   Page